 Timeless and Universal

 We have been using symbols to communicate our thoughts before we even developed the art of writing.
 Some of the symbols we use today have their roots in the very beginning of intelligent human communication.
-Among the most enduring symbols that can be found across geographically and culturally diverse civilizations are those that depict motherhood and everything that mothers stand for, including fertility and procreation, guidance and protection, sacrifice, compassion, dependability, and wisdom.
+Among the most enduring symbols that can be found across geographically and culturally diverse civilizations are those that depict motherhood and everything that mothers stand for including; fertility and procreation, guidance and protection, sacrifice, compassion, dependability, and wisdom.

 Motherhood Symbols and their meanings